chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] feat: Treat references as PSI elements, pytest.mark.filterwarnings, patch()
 - [ ] refactor: How to find if the caret is inside parentheses? `[PopulateArgumentsService.findCallExpression`
 - [ ] feat: Replace expected with actual test outcome
-- [ ] Research why this magic is required: `fixtures.IntentionHelpersKt.doIntentionTest`
-- [ ] fix: do not offer "use exported" if in private child package: `from .._bases import BaseBlaModel`
 - [ ] feat: populate union (docs/populate/populate-union.md)
 - [ ] feat: Generate dataclass, basemodel
 - [ ] feat: Create run config using package mode